valoreio/finance/README.md

 > {'n': 12.000654059154352} <br />
 > {"n": 12.000654059154352} <br />
 > the first line is a Python Dictionary and the second line is a JSON
-> 3. The main idea here is to use the Python code as a library.
-I mean, passing values and catching the results by the return
+> 3. The main idea here is to use the Python code as a library. <br />
+> I mean, passing values and catching the results (in Dict and Json) by the return to handle it as you prefer.